tangbc/vue-virtual-scroll-list/README.md

 ##

-*If you are looking for a vue component which support big data list with high scroll performance, now you are in the right place!*
+*If you are looking for a vue component which support big amount data list with high scroll performance, now you are in the right place!*

 * [Advantages](#advantages)
 * [Live demos](#live-demos)